 66.7% of GLASSIA-treated subjects (22/33) had mean steady-state functional PI levels above the 11 µM threshold, while 33.3% of subjects (11/33) did not.1

-§The effect of augmentation therapy with pulmonary exacerbations and on the progression of emphysema in Alpha1 deficiency has not been conclusively demonstrated in randomized, controlled trials.
+¶The effect of augmentation therapy on pulmonary exacerbations and on the progression of emphysema in Alpha1 deficiency has not been conclusively demonstrated in randomized, controlled trials.

 The most common adverse reactions (>0.5% of infusions) in clinical trials were headache and upper respiratory infection.1

-#The OnePath CoPay Assistance Program (the Program) is not valid for prescriptions eligible to be reimbursed, in whole or part, by Medicaid, Medicare (including Medicare Part D), Tricare, Medigap, VA, DoD, or other federal or state programs (including any medical or state prescription drug assistance programs).
-No claim for reimbursement of the out-of-pocket expense amount covered by the Program shall be submitted to any third party payer; whether public or private.
+**IMPORTANT NOTICE: The OnePath Co-Pay Assistance Program (the Program) is not valid for prescriptions eligible to be reimbursed, in whole or in part, by Medicaid, Medicare (including Medicare Part D), Tricare, Medigap, VA, DoD, or other federal or state programs (including any medical or state prescription drug assistance programs).
+No claim for reimbursement of the out-of-pocket expense amount covered by the Program shall be submitted to any third party payer, whether public or private.
 The Program cannot be combined with any other rebate/coupon, free trial, or similar offer.
 Copayment assistance under the Program is not transferable.
 The Program only applies in the United States, including Puerto Rico and other U.S. territories, and does not apply where prohibited by law, taxed, or restricted.
 This does not constitute health insurance.
-Void where use is prohibited by your patient's insurance provider.
-If the patient's insurance situation changes the patient must notify the Program immediately at 1-866-888-0660.
-Coverage of certain administration charges does not apply for patients residing in Massachusetts, Michigan, Minnesota, Rhode Island, and Vermont.
+Void where use is prohibited by your insurance provider.
+If your insurance situation changes, you must notify the Program immediately at 1-866-888-0660.
+Coverage of certain administration charges will not apply for patients residing in states where it is prohibited by law.
 Takeda reserves the right to rescind, revoke, or amend the Program at any time without notice.